 There is no waiting period to report a missing person to the police.
 The Stockton Police Department considers missing person cases as open and active investigations until the missing person is located.

 To report a missing person, contact the Stockton Police Department:

-Once a report has been completed, missing persons are reported through the state via California Law Enforcement Telecommunications System (CLETS) by the Stockton Police Department.
-CLETS will then enter your case into the U.S. Nationwide Missing Person System (NCIC).
+Once a report has been completed, missing persons are reported through the California Law Enforcement Telecommunications System (CLETS) by the Stockton Police Department.
+CLETS will enter the case into the U.S. Nationwide Missing Person System.

 Missing juveniles are classified as: